aindrelasaha/studentmindmatters/README.md

 # Student Mind Matters
 ## Introduction
-Mind Matters is an application designed to provide help in diagnosis of various diseases, with help of AI and providing a platform for users to directly connect to a doctor.
+Student Mind Matters is an application designed to provide help in diagnosis of various diseases, with help of AI and providing a platform for users to directly connect to a doctor.
 Includes a Chat bot which allows the users, to describe his symptoms using prompts, making the diagnosises faster.

 ## Interface
 1. AI Consultation Interface

 2. Home Page

-3. Mind Bot(Chat Bot)
+3. Healing Bot(Chat Bot)

 ## Architecture